Emily Bessoir: Off the court

 After suffering her ACL injury during the 2023–24 UCLA season, Bessoir co-hosted an art show with Anstey, who was also injured.
 The art show, dubbed SHE IS: a canvas of strength, beauty and grace, featured a collection of poems and included 11 paintings, a reference to Bessoir's jersey number.
 The paintings were illustrated by Bessoir, with funds from the art show going toward Bessoir's NIL efforts.

-Bessoir lives together with German basketball player Svenja Brunckhorst.